bfontaine/pickabar/README.md

 # Pickabar

-Pickabar is a Web app to—guess what?— pick a bar.
+Pickabar is a Web app to —guess what?— pick a bar.

 ## Instructions